dotnet/docs/docs/core/prerequisites.md

 ## Install with PowerShell automation

-The [dotnet-install scripts](./tools/dotnet-install-script.md) are used to perform a non-admin install of the CLI toolchain and the shared runtime.
+The [dotnet-install scripts](./tools/dotnet-install-script.md) are used for a non-admin install of the CLI toolchain and the shared runtime.
 You can download the script from [dotnet-install script reference page](tools/dotnet-install-script.md).

 The script defaults to installing the latest "LTS" version, which is currently .NET Core 2.1.
 To install the current release of .NET Core, which is 3.0, run the script with the following switch: